 When practicing self-care, whether you are doing yoga or myofascial stretching, it is essential to use the right tools.
 I only recommend products that I use myself and in my classes and workshops.

-While it is possible to stretch and exercise without any devices, adding props and tools can significantly increase your safety and effectiveness.
-Props or tools can help people new to this method of stretching ease safely into a practice.
+While stretching and exercising without devices is possible, adding props and tools can significantly increase your safety and effectiveness.
+Props or tools can help people new to this method of stretching ease safely into their own practice.

 The links below are all to amazon.com.
 I am a user of amazon.com and am also an affiliate.
 So, if you choose to buy the products by clicking on the pictures below, it will support my business, and I appreciate that greatly!